RubixML/ML/README.md

 ```

 ### Residual Breakdown
 Residual Breakdown is a Report that measures the differences between the predicted and actual values of a regression problem in detail.
-The statistics provided in the report cover the first (*mean*), second (*variance*), and third order (*skewness*) moments of the residuals produced by a testing set.
+The statistics provided in the report cover the first (*mean*), second (*variance*), third (*skewness*), and fourth order (*kurtosis*) moments of the distribution of residuals produced by a testing set as well as standard error metrics and r squared.

 ##### Regression